microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 When the monarch process dies, we'll need to be able to reliably elect a new monarch.
 While we're electing a new monarch, and updating the new monarch, there's always the chance that the _new_ monarch is also killed (This is the "Pope Stephen II" scenario).
-In this scenario, if at any point a servant notices that the monarch has died, the servant will need to begin checking who the new monarch is again.
+In this scenario, if at any point a peasant notices that the monarch has died, the peasant will need to begin checking who the new monarch is again.

 There is certain to be a long tail of edge cases we'll discover as a product of